Handley Page Halifax: Crew positions and armament

-The bomb-aimer's position was in the extreme nose with the navigator's table located behind it, with the bomb-aimer additionally serving as the front gunner.
+The bomb-aimer's position was in the extreme nose with the navigator's table located behind it, the bomb-aimer also served as the front gunner.
 Above the navigator's position was the forward gun turret.
-The wireless (radio) operator was behind the navigator's position, separated by a half-width partition.
+The wireless (radio) operator was behind the navigator, separated by a half-width partition.
 On the floor just behind the front turret (or later the nose) was the escape hatch.
-This was 24 × 26.5 in, the same size as the Stirling, and slightly larger than the 22 × 26.5 in for the Lancaster.
-On average 25% of Halifax and Stirling crews successfully bailed out from a damaged aeroplane, but only 15% did so from Lancasters.
+This was 24 × 26.5 in, the same size as the Stirling and slightly larger than the 22 × 26.5 in for the Lancaster.
+On average, 25 percent of Halifax and Stirling crews bailed out from a damaged aeroplane, but only 15 per cent did so from Lancasters.

 The pilot sat on the left side in the cockpit above the wireless operator.
 The flight engineer filled in as a co-pilot, seated on a folding seat to the right of the pilot during crucial manoeuvres such as take-off.
-Aft of the pilot and set lower than the pilot was the flight engineer's compartment with controls on the bulkhead.
-Another compartment aft of the flight engineer contained two bunks originally intended for resting crew members, but almost always used for treating and berthing injured crew.
+Aft of the pilot and set lower than him was the flight engineer's compartment with controls on the bulkhead.
+Another compartment aft of the flight engineer contained two bunks, originally intended for resting crew members but almost always used for treating and berthing injured crew.
 This area led to the two-gun dorsal turret.
-The tail gunner occupied a four-gun turret at the extreme aft end of the aircraft.
+The tail gunner occupied a four-gun turret at the end of the aircraft.

 Starting with the Halifax Mk.II Series IA and from the Mk.III onwards, the nose turret was deleted; instead the bomb-aimer occupied a streamlined perspex nose containing a single hand-held machine gun.
 On later-built aircraft, the two-gun dorsal turret was replaced by a four-gun Boulton Paul turret.
-The maximum bomb load was 14500 lb, which was primarily carried in a bomb bay housed within the fuselage, divided into six separate bomb compartments, with three bomb compartments in the inboard sections of each wing; this division of the payload between multiple compartments limited the maximum size of the individual bombs which could be completely enclosed to 2000 lb; when carrying the Blockbuster bomb of 4000 lb and 8000 lb high capacity (HC) bombs the bomb bay doors could not close fully.
+The maximum bomb load was 14500 lb, which was primarily carried in a bomb bay housed within the fuselage, divided into six bomb compartments, with three bomb compartments in the inboard sections of each wing; this division of the load between compartments limited the maximum size of the bombs which could be enclosed to 2000 lb; when carrying the Blockbuster bomb of 4000 lb and 8000 lb high capacity (HC) bombs the bomb bay doors could not close fully.